lukebarhoumeh/Reconciliation/README.md

 ## Advanced usage
 Use the **Export** menu to save error logs or comparison results.
 Add additional fuzzy column variants by editing `DataTableExtensions.ColumnVariants`.

-## Troubleshooting
-- Ensure CSV files are UTF-8 with comma delimiters.
-- Missing rows are often caused by mismatched column headers – check the mappings and adjust `appsettings.json` thresholds if needed.